-Building on its rich history, the Teachers College Program aims to prepare graduates to take positions of leadership and service in nutrition counseling and education in health promotion and disease prevention.
-Our graduates work in a variety of settings that include health agencies, hospitals, private practice, media organizations, food advocacy organizations, nutrition education organizations and governments at the local, state, national and international level.
+Building on its rich history, the Teachers College Program in Nutrition aims to prepare graduates to take positions of leadership and service in nutrition counseling and education in health promotion and disease prevention.
+The Program is committed to attracting and supporting students who have the drive and motivation to persist and succeed in their careers, especially members of groups historically underrepresented in higher education.
+Our graduates work in a variety of settings that include health agencies, hospitals, private practice, athletic departments and organizations, media organizations, food advocacy organizations, nutrition education organizations and governments at the local, state, national and international level.
 Our graduates work as dietitians in clinical and community capacities and serve as teachers, faculty, or resource specialists in schools and universities.
 They conduct individual counseling, provide group education, and promote policy and systems change.
 Many of our graduates are researchers, working in a variety of areas related to behavioral aspects of diet, nutrition education, nutritional epidemiology, public health nutrition, nutrition and exercise, and sustainability of the food system.